-The D-Link Cloud Service will allow you to always have access to your home network no matter where you go.
-Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®7, or AndroidTM device.
-The cloud-enabled router can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
-Monitor in real-time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.
+The Wireless AC1200 Dual Band Gigabit Router is also mydlink-enabled, which gives you access to your home network no matter where you are.
+Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device. mydlink-enabled routers can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
+Monitor in real-time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - great for parents.